 Trade routes and border wars of the early centuries CE served as great mixing-bowls for deities and practices from all across the Middle East and the Mediterranean.

 The head of the Aksumite pantheon was Astar — possibly a male equivalent of the Babylonian Ishtar, derived from the Sumerian Inanna, who was worshipped under the name Astarte throughout the ancient Mediterranean.
 In Aksumite religion, Astar was god of war, storms and floods.
-Astar’s son Mahrem — god of the sea, and also of war — was also of high importance; as was Bihar, another sea-god.
+Astar’s son Mahrem — god of the sea, and also of war — was also of high importance.

 Some scholars believe that the early Aksumite pantheon was once much larger, and may have included other Arabian, Mesopotamian and/or Canaanite gods, as well as indigenous ones — but by the time the Aksumites began producing inscriptions, their scribes considered only Astar, Mahrem and Bihar to be worth mentioning in writing.